tarohs/hakoiri/README.md

   * `-x, --maxnprocs N` specifies max number of children, that should be defined by number of the CPU core.
   * `-d, --minnsearchdiv N`: specifies minimum # of search candidates for one child process.
 This should be decided by the fork overhead; when the {time to fork overhead + hand data from parent to child & child to parent (and a bit more - parent must merge the results from children)} exceeds the {time to search `N` candidates}, not to fork child(ren) is faster.

-Actual # of fork processes at each step/RLC are decided by the `-x/-d` values dinamically, and displayed on the running monitor as `(p8)` (8 children are forked).
+Actual # of fork processes at each step/RLC are decided by the `-x/-d` values dynamically, and displayed on the running monitor as `(p8)` (8 children are forked).

 ## Puzzle definitions